ivanbgd/stock-trading-cli-with-async-streams/README.md

       allows for asynchronous way of work.
 - Data is fetched from the date that a user provides as a CLI argument to the current moment.
 - Users also provide symbols that they want on the command line.
+- The fetched data include OLHC data (open, low, high, close prices), timestamp and volume, for each symbol.
-- Extracted data are minimum, maximum and closing prices for each requested symbol, along with percent change and a simple moving average as a window function (over the 30-day period).
+- The data that we extract from the received data are minimum, maximum and closing prices for each requested symbol, along with percent change and a simple moving average as a window function (over the 30-day period).
+- As can be seen, the calculations performed are not super-intensive.
 - The goal is to experiment with:
     - synchronous (blocking) code,
     - with single-threaded asynchronous code,